influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/custom-functions/_index.md

 ```

 ## Functions that use piped-forward data
-Most Flux functions use data piped-forward into the function.
+Most Flux functions process piped-forward data.
-In order for a custom function to process piped-forward data, one of the function
+To process piped-forward data, one of the function
 parameters must capture the input tables using the `<-` pipe-receive expression.

 In the example below, the `tables` parameter is assigned to the `<-` expression,